aswanthnarayan/Brocamp/Week 4/NodeJs.md

 Each module in Node.js has its own scope.
 Before a module code is executed Node.js will wrap it inside a function Wrapper that provide a module scope

-This method help to avoid conflicts while running code Also the proper encapsulation and reusability is guaranteed with it
+This method help to avoid conflicts while running code, Also the proper encapsulation and reusability is guaranteed with it

-To create the module scope, Node.js uses an Immediately Invoked Function Expression (IIFE) method internally.
+To create the module scope, Node.js uses an **Immediately Invoked Function Expression (IIFE)** method internally.

 **example:**